 To say Amy’s life has been boring would an understatement!
 Her love for life, family, friends, and God has made an indelible mark on those who have come to know and love her.
 Amy’s quick and witty sense of humor add vibrancy and movement to her stories.
 She will leave you in awe from the life she has overcome and inspired for the life she has created.

 Speaking in public has not always been easy for Amy, but over time, she has become a solid, humorous, passionate, and inspiring speaker.
-Her passion for helping people use their strengths to build their lives and businesses, leaves her audience wanting and needing more.
+Her passion for helping people use their strengths to build their lives and businesses, leaves her audience wanting more.

 The seminars cover: